robertohuertasm/angularlib/README.md

 # angularlib

-Example of how to create an angular module in order to be consumed as an npm package. (service example)
+Example of how to create an angular module in order to be consumed as an npm package.

 It will generate all the needed files for your npm to work according to the [Angular Package Format v4.0 spec](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview):